jorgemorgado/dashing-piechart/README.md

 ## Dependencies

-Download the latest V1 release of `Chart.min.js` from [https://github.com/chartjs/Chart.js/releases](https://github.com/chartjs/Chart.js/releases)
+Download the latest v2.x.x release of `Chart.bundle.min.js` from [https://github.com/chartjs/Chart.js/releases](https://github.com/chartjs/Chart.js/releases)
 and copy it into `assets/javascripts`.
+Make sure to remove any older versions of Chart.js from the `assets/javascripts` folder.

-`dashing-piechart` is not yet compatible with V2 of ChartJS.
+NOTE: `dashing-piechart` is compatible with v2 of Chart.js.
+If you still want to use the older version of Chart.js, you need to download the latest v1 of `Chart.min.js` and install [v1.0](https://github.com/jorgemorgado/dashing-piechart/releases/tag/v1.0) of this widget.
+Although, remember that older versions are not maintained anymore.

 ## Usage